 Although tripods and monopods are the usual tools of choice for supporting a camera and keeping it still, they’re not the only solution.
-In their latest guest blog post the photo management and Canon Project1709 experts at Photoventure take a look at a few ideas that can help with capturing shake-free images.
+In their latest guest blog post from the team at Photoventure take a look at a few ideas that can help with capturing shake-free images.

 A beanbag can be incredibly useful to photographers because it can be moulded into shape to hold a subject or support a camera.

 It’s rare that you’ll find a dry stone wall that is the perfect shape to rest a camera or lens on, for example, but if you pop a beanbag on top it can make a snug support.

 Your camera is protected from the rough edges of the stone and bag levels out the uneven surface to make a stable platform for shooting.